 Plants exhibiting enation leaf curl virus should be removed and destroyed.
 Monitoring and taking action against whitefly populations is the best way to prevent this disease.

 Fusarium wilt is caused by a fungal plant pathogen (Fusarium oxysporum f. sp.
-Vasinfectum), the spores of which can survive for up to 7 years in a soil.
+Vasinfectum), the spores of which can survive for up to seven years in the soil.
 This pathogen, which thrives in wet and warm conditions, enters the plant through its root system and compromises the plant’s vascular system, wreaking all sorts of havoc.

 As the name suggests, plants that contract this disease will begin to wilt.
 Leaves, starting from the bottom up and more predominately on one side, will turn yellow and lose their turgidity.
 Plants infected with this condition should be destroyed.